MikroElektronika/mikrosdk_click_v2/clicks/vumeter/README.md

 ## Example Description

-> This example demonstrates the use of VU Meter click board.
+> This example demonstrates the use of VU Meter Click board.

 **The demo application is composed of two sections :**